Miguel Mena (jockey)

 Jose Miguel Mena Rodriguez (November 6, 1986 – October 31, 2021) was a Peruvian-born American jockey in Thoroughbred horse racing who had been competing in the United States from 2003 until his death.
 He won his 2,000th race in 2020.
 He was from a Peruvian family involved in horse racing.
 His father Jose is a retired jockey.

 Mena's first horse racing related memory was of Grozny winning the Derby Nacional.

 Mena won two Grade 1 races in his career, and in 2015 he swept the major three-year-old stakes races at the Fair Grounds aboard International Star.

-Mena was killed on October 31, 2021, when he was struck by a vehicle as a pedestrian on Interstate 64 in Louisville, Kentucky.
+Mena was killed on October 31, 2021, when he was struck by the driver of a vehicle as a pedestrian on Interstate 64 in Louisville, Kentucky.